Francesco Berni: Life

 Berni was born 1497 or 1498 in Lamporecchio (Tuscany).

 His father Nicolò was a doctor of a long-established Florentine family, but excessively poor.
 At an early age he was sent to Florence, where he remained until his nineteenth year and wrote a pastoral play, Catrina.
 In 1517 he set out for Rome, in the service of Bernardo Dovizi, Cardinal Bibbiena.
 After the cardinal's death (1520), he was thrown on his own devices.
 At the time of the election of Adrian VI he circulated witty lampoons, for which he was obliged for a time to leave Rome.
 Later he returned to accept a situation as clerk or secretary to Gian Matteo Giberti, datary to Clement VII.
-The duties of his office, for which Berni was in every way unfit, were exceedingly irksome to the poet, who, however, made himself celebrated at Rome as the most witty and inventive of a certain club of literary men, who devoted themselves to light and sparkling effusions.
+The duties of his office, for which Berni was in every way unfit, were exceedingly irritating to the poet, who, however, made himself celebrated at Rome as the most witty and inventive of a certain club of literary men, who devoted themselves to light and sparkling effusions.

 So strong was the admiration for Berni's verses, that mocking or burlesque poems have since been called poesie bernesche.
 About the year 1530 he was relieved from his servitude by obtaining a canonry in the cathedral of Florence.

-In that city he died in 1536, according to Romantic tradition poisoned by Duke Alessandro de Medici, for having refused to poison the duke's cousin, Ippolito de' Medici; but considerable obscurity rests over this story.
+He died in Florence, 1536, and according to Romantic tradition poisoned by Duke Alessandro de Medici, for having refused to poison the duke's cousin, Ippolito de' Medici; but considerable obscurity rests over this story.